- LSTA Grant #40-8419

 See original application for more detail and in-kind staff estimates.
 The maximum funding level is for a scaled down project from the original.

 - Contact schools/teachers to obtain lists of supplies.
-Sample: PACE Teacher supply request form (pdf format).
+Sample: PACE Teacher supply request form (PDF).

 - Schedule PowerPoint classes on library calendar, reserve rooms.
 Offer multiple opportunities to fit students' schedules.
-Sample schedule: PACE Powerpoint Class (pdf format)
+Sample schedule: PACE Powerpoint Class (PDF)

 - Develop curriculum and prepare to teach PowerPoint classes.
-Sample: PACE PowerPoint Handout (pdf format), PACE PowerPoint presentation (pdf format)
+Sample: PACE PowerPoint Handout (PDF), PACE PowerPoint presentation (PDF)

 - Publicize program in the library and in schools (ongoing).
-Examples: PACE Kids Flyer (pdf format), PACE Teen Flyer (pdf format), City of Commerce Website, Visit the marketing page for tips.
+Examples: PACE Kids Flyer (PDF), PACE Teen Flyer (PDF), City of Commerce Website, Visit the marketing page for tips.

 Purchase supplies and equipment, including Chromebooks, laptops, and software